xmos/sw_usb_audio/doc/rst/hw_316_mc.rst

 Four green LED's and three push buttons are provided for general purpose user interfacing.

-The LEDs are connected to PORT 4F and the buttons are connected to bits [0:2] of PORT 4E.
+The LEDs are connected to PORT 4F and the buttons are connected to bits [0:2] of PORT 4E, both on tile 0.
 Bit 3 of this port is connected to the (currently unused) ADC interrupt line.

 The board also includes support for an AES11 format Word Clock input via 75 ohm BNC.
 The software does not currently support any functionality related to this and it is provided for future expansion.

 All spare I/O is brought out and made available on 0.1" headers for easy connection of expansion boards etc.